Simulate target strength (TS) with flexible parameterization and batching

 Optional.
 Specifies which parameters in

 parametersto batch over.
 Simulations will be run for all combinations of these parameter values.
-Default isNULL.- parallel
+Default isNULL.- permute

 Logical; whether to parallelize the simulations.
 Default is